figuerom16/zjax/Readme.md

 By adding the `z-swap` tag, this link will be hijacked by ZJAX, replacing it's default behavior with an AJAX request to httpbin.org.
 It then replaces the closest `p` element in our local DOM with the `p` element found in the response HTML *without* affecting any other parts of the page.

 In this example, we specified only the element to be swapped.
-The trigger event type, HTTP method, and endpoint URL are inferred from context.
-By default, for an `a`-tag, `z-swap` will listen for a `clidk` event, then uses the GET method and the endpoint URL inferred from `href`.
-But these can also be defined explicitly for the example above, we could have done this explicitly for the same effect:
+The trigger event type, HTTP method, and endpoint URL are all inferred from context.
+So, by default, for an `a`-tag, `z-swap` will listen for a `click` event, the HTTP method will be `GET`, and the endpoint URL is inferred from `href` value.
+But these can also be defined explicitly.
+For the example above, we could have done this explicitly for the same effect:
 ```html
 <a href="" z-swap="@click GET https://httpbin.org/html p">
 ```